 - Objective 2.1: The program's one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.
-[ACEND required] - Objective 2.2: At least 80% of supervised practice program directors will rate satisfaction with the preparation of DPD graduates at 3.0 or above on a five-point scale.
-[ACEND required]
+(RE 2.1.c.1.c) [ACEND required] - Objective 2.2: At least 80% of supervised practice program directors will rate satisfaction with the preparation of DPD graduates at 3.0 or above on a five-point scale.
+[ACEND required] - Objective 2.3: At least 80% of program graduates will rate overall satisfaction with the program at 3.0 or higher on a five-point scale.
+(RE 2.1.c.1.d) [ACEND required] - Objective 2.4: At least 80% of graduates who did not begin a supervised practice program within 12 months of graduation will obtain employment in dietetics or a related field or plans to apply to supervised practice in the future.